Side by Side

 The Competition

-Two students hold a conversation by asking and answering questions, about any topic, using familiar language that has been explored during Language lessons.
-The conversation must be filmed as one take (i.e. no pausing or editing), which can be done using a device such as a tablet/smartphone and the assistance of a tripod or an additional person filming.
-Props and/or pictures can be used to add interest.
+Two students of a similar age/year level sit/stand side by side and hold a conversation by asking and answering questions about any topic using familiar language that has recently been explored in class.
+The conversation must be filmed, which can be done using a device such as an iPad/iPhone and the assistance of a tripod or a third person filming.

 The conversation needs to be spontaneous and should sound as natural as possible.
-This is an opportunity for students to apply the language structures that have been practiced previously, but in a slightly different context/with a different speaker/unpredictable question order.
+This is an opportunity for students to apply the language structures that have been practiced previously, but in a slightly different context/with an unfamiliar speaker/unpredictable question order.
 Language fillers, error correction, survival phrases and repair strategies are allowed and tolerated in order to sustain interaction.
 Access to written notes and scripted / rote learned dialogues are discouraged.
 Emphasis should be on meaning making and language fluency, rather than language accuracy.
-The task should be student led and teachers act only as facilitators by providing suggested scenarios/contexts.
-The Side by Side conversation should be completed at school and teachers may allocate time for students to plan scenarios and useful language during class.
+The task should be student led and teachers act only as facilitators by providing the scenario/context that is familiar to what has been learned in class and by pairing like-leveled students to do the task.
+The Side by Side conversation can be implemented during class time or as a homework task.
 Suggested scenarios:

-• Two students are sitting at the table, eating their dinner.
-They exchange information about the meal and food preferences.
+• Two school students are sitting in the playground, eating their lunch.
+They exchange information about food and eating eg contents of their lunchbox, likes/dislikes, habits around food, offer to share etc.

-Before entering the competition, students should read the Code of Conduct.
+Before entering the competition, students should read the Code of Conduct advice.

 Eligibility